 This years event was centred mostly on 'Blake's Seven', 'Red Dwarf' and the 'Tomorrow People'... with a bit of 'Doctor Who' too.
 Darrell Simmonds, Hilton Fitzsimmons, Mark Shaw, Simon Rhodes, Chris Potter, and myself, put on a display of props and models to represent the old Gerry Anderson shows.
 The display included the full-size 'Moonbase Alpha Command Center' replica set built by Darrell and Hilton, which proved popular with many of the visiting actors, including the 1970s Tomorrow People.
 Picture above right: Standing left to right- Mike Holoway (Mike), Peter Vaughan-Clarke (Stephen), Misako Koba (Hsui Tai), Sammie Winmill (Carol).
 While sitting at the front is Nicholas Young (John), the main star of the show who has just appeared in the new remake.

-'Red Dwarf 'cast came over to have a closer look at my
+Sunday the 'Red Dwarf 'cast came over to have a closer

-models; Danny John-Jules (Cat) wanted a picture taken
+look at my models; Danny John-Jules (Cat) wanted a

-with him holding Fab 1, whilst Chris Barrie (Rimmer)
+picture taken with him holding Fab 1, whilst Chris Barrie

-wanted to hold his favourite Thunderbird.
-Not to be
+(Rimmer) wanted to hold his favourite Thunderbird.
+Not to

 familiar looking model.

-centre stage.
-I had one of the original spaceships to
+taking centre stage.
+I had one of the original spaceships

 finish my Hudson model.
 I also displayed the sign that